 The first numerical column shows the value initialized for the base year of the model's forecasts.
 The second shows the value expected from cross-sectional analysis while the third indicates the size in units specific to the variable of a standard error of estimate for that function (equivalent to a standard deviation relative to a mean).
 The fourth column indicates the number of standard errors that the computed value (actual in the base year when data exist, computed thereafter) varies from expected value.
 That value is indicative only.
-With few exceptions, the actual contribution of each term to a shift in the productivity function depends on units specific to the driver (such as years of education or life expectancy and percentages of GDP spent on education from expected values into shifts in productivity; earlier text discussed those for the human capital category.
+With few exceptions, the actual contribution of each term to a shift in the productivity function depends on units specific to the driver (such as years of education or life expectancy and percentages of GDP spent on education or health).
+The last column contains the parameter that converts the units of deviation from expected values into shifts in productivity; earlier text discussed those for the human capital category.
 The parameters times the units of deviation, summed across members of the category, produce the percentage contributions to annual productivity growth shown in the penultimate column.